What happens during a session?

 Know that what we are truly tracking is the felt sense of aliveness in your tissue.
 Aliveness in this sense can feel like an electro-magnetic energy that flows through the body.
 It equals the resonance of the blood and lymph, nerve conduction, healthy fascia, and fluid muscle bodies.
 It is also important to track if you have access to the organ, tissue, or section of the body that we are working on.
 Often we help clients to breathe into their tissues and deeply feel their body.
 Your ability to feel sensation in a tight or injured area is essential to helping that area heal.

 Your session will have an arc of experience.
 Our goal is to layer the work (in particular deep tissue, deep energy, or deep emotional work) gradually in ways that the body can receive.
 If paced well, the body will yield and participate in the change.
 We apply many techniques to achieve this change.
 We may even ask for active participation on your part.
 Each technique intends to help your tissues return to resilience.
 The deepest, most active work of the session, often comes at more than halfway through.
-By then will have set the stage to create deep change will still have time to help the body integrate the work.
-The later part of the session then involves sealing in the work we have done and preparing the tissue for its journey beyond the office.
+By then we will have set the stage to create deep change and will still have time to help the body integrate the work.
+The later part of the session involves sealing in the work and preparing the tissue for its journey beyond the office.
 Often our last contacts will be gentle holding or nurturing cranial/energy work.
 Through this arc of experience we intend to open and close your body in a responsible way.

 As we end we may take a moment to appreciate the healing work you’ve done or we may simply speak that we are complete.
 Then we will leave you in the room.
 We request that you get up slowly, rolling to your side first if need be, and then open the door after you are dressed and ready.

 The Session Closing